crazychenz/vinnie.work/website/static/misc/android-notes/3-setup-adb-environment.md

 ## Setup Java

 To start off, lets make sure we have an expected version of Java running.
 When doing analysis on Android, you often need to build or use tools on your development host that are written in Java.
 This means that you'll need Java installed into your environment.
-Unfortunately, not all software that use Gradle are as mature or prefessional as "download/install the newest" and away you go.
+Unfortunately, not all software that use Gradle are as mature or professional as "download/install the newest" and away you go.
 There are certain versions you'll need for different versions of Android or the tools.
 I've found the sweet spot to be Java 17, but I recommend you have maybe Java 8, Java 17, and the newest available for when you need them.

 For now, we'll use OpenJDK 17.
-Since OpenJDK 17 is not longer supported, we must download it from the [OpenJDK Archive site](https://jdk.java.net/archive/).
+Since OpenJDK 17 is no longer supported, we must download it from the [OpenJDK Archive site](https://jdk.java.net/archive/).
 Download the bundle and extract similar to the following:

 ```sh
 mkdir ~/.android